 Regional Oil Sands System includes three long haul pipelines, the Athabasca Pipeline, Waupisoo Pipeline and Woodland Pipeline and two large terminals: the Athabasca Terminal located north of Fort McMurray, Alberta and the Cheecham Terminal, located 70 kilometres (45 miles) south of Fort McMurray where the Waupisoo Pipeline initiates.
 Regional Oil Sands System also includes the Wood Buffalo Pipeline and Norealis Pipeline, each of which provides access for oil sands production from near Fort McMurray to the Cheecham Terminal.
 The recently completed Woodland Pipeline extension project further extended the Woodland Pipeline south from the Company's Cheecham Terminal to its Edmonton Terminal.
 Regional Oil Sands System also includes a variety of other facilities such as the MacKay River, Christina Lake, Surmont, Long Lake and AOC laterals and related facilities.
 Regional Oil Sands System currently serves eight producing oil sands projects.
 Effective September 1, 2015, the closing date of the Canadian Restructuring Plan, Enbridge transferred the Regional Oil Sands System to the Fund Group - see Canadian Restructuring Plan.
-The Regional Oil Sands System assets and results are reported under the Sponsored Investments segment from the date of transfer.

 The Athabasca Pipeline is a 540-kilometre (335-mile) synthetic and heavy oil pipeline.
 Built in 1999, it links the Athabasca oil sands in the Fort McMurray region to the major Alberta pipeline hub at Hardisty, Alberta.
-The Athabasca Pipeline's capacity is 570,000 bpd after completion of a pipeline expansion in
+The Athabasca Pipeline's capacity is 570,000 bpd after completion of a pipeline expansion in December 2013.

-December 2013.
 The Company has long-term take-or-pay and non take-or-pay agreements with multiple shippers on the Athabasca Pipeline.
 Revenues are recorded based on the contract terms negotiated with the major shippers, rather than the cash tolls collected.